 This acquisition guidance was updated in January 2018.

 The U.S. Environmental Protection Agency (EPA) provides ice machine efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Get a list of ENERGY STAR-certified ice machines.

 Make a Cost-Effective Purchase: Save More than $1,200 by Buying ENERGY STAR

 FEMP has calculated that the required ENERGY STAR-qualified air-cooled ice machine saves money if priced no more than $1,211 above the less efficient model.
 The best available model saves up to $1,375.
 Table 1 compares three types of air-cooled ice machines and calculates the lifetime cost savings of purchasing efficient models.
 Federal purchasers can assume products that meet ENERGY STAR efficiency requirements are life cycle cost-effective.

 |Table 1.
 Lifetime Savings for Efficient Air-Cooled Ice Machine Models|

 |Performance||Best Available||ENERGY STAR||Less Efficient|

-Annual Ice Production: Assumes an air-cooled ice machine producing 400 pounds of ice per day, 250 days per year.
+Annual Ice Production: Assumes an air-cooled ice machine produces 400 lb of ice per day, 250 days per year, duty cycle of 75%.

 Energy Consumption Rate: A measure of kilowatt hours used per 100 pounds of ice made.